regevs/gamma_smc/README.md

 <pre>
 --cache_size, -z <i>cache_size</i>
 </pre>
 Gamma-SMC caches operating on stretches of homozygosity or missingness for fast inference.
 Larger cache may result in faster running times, but in slower startup time and somewhat larger memory footprint.
 Note that there is little advantage in increasing cache size above the typical distance between segregating sites in your sample.
-Defaults to 1000.
+Defaults to 1000 basepairs.

 ## Output
 <pre>